Deep Template-based Object Instance Detection

 \subsection{Correlation stage}

 The query image is first processed by a conventional backbone to extract a latent feature representation.
-The global template is fed to an ``Object Attention Branch'' (OAB), whose task is to inject a set of tunable filters early into this backbone network such that the features get specialized to the particular object instance.
+The global template is fed to an ``Object Attention Branch'' (OAB), which injects a set of tunable filters early into this backbone network such that the features get specialized to the particular object instance.
 On the other hand, the local template is consumed by the ``Pose-Specific Branch'' (PSB) to compute an embedding of the object.
 The resulting features are then correlated with the backbone features using simple cross-correlation operations.
 Note that at test time, the backbone (85\% of total computing) is processed only once per instance, while the second stage is computed for each template.